HazekiahWon/helios2/index.md

 I have a broad research experience in machine learning, including Reinforcement Learning, Variational Bayes, Robustness, Vision and Language, etc.

-Currently, I am excited about the potentials of Generative AI.
-I am passionate about research on Large Language Models (LLMs), and is seeking PhD opportunities and research collaborations.
+Currently, I am super excited about the potentials of Generative AI, and is seeking PhD opportunities on LLMs.

 ## Publications